Anthracnose

 GardenTech® brand's Daconil® fungicide offers three-way protection to prevent, stop and control anthracnose and more than 65 types of fungal disease.
 This time-tested protection comes in two convenient forms:

-• Daconil® Fungicide Ready-to-Use, in the grab-and-go sprayer bottle, simplifies anthracnose treatment for individual plants or small garden areas.
+• Daconil® Fungicide Ready-To-Use, in the grab-and-go sprayer bottle, simplifies anthracnose treatment for individual plants or small garden areas.
 Just shake the container and spray all plant surfaces until thoroughly wet.
 Avoid spraying open blooms.

 • Daconil® Fungicide Concentrate provides an economical option for larger treatment areas.
 Measure the recommended concentrate amount for the affected plant into a hand-held, hose-end or tank-style sprayer.
 Add water, mix well, and spray all plant surfaces thoroughly.